Air taxi startup Lilium expands production as prototype exceeds 100 km/h

 The test flights come six months after the five-seater Lilium first staged a test “hover” at a Munich airfield.
 For now, Lilium is testing its air taxi by remote control, but it will bring in on-board pilots later to be certified airworthy.

-Ultimately, its creators say, the Lilium will be able to complete a 300 km inter-city “hop” in an hour, offering an affordable and emissions-free alternative to travelling by commercial airline, road or rail.
+Ultimately, its creators say, the Lilium will be able to complete a 300 km inter-city “hop” in an hour, offering an affordable and emissions-free alternative to traveling by commercial airline, road or rail.

 The company has completed a first manufacturing facility in Munich, with a second under construction that will enable it to make hundreds of craft a year by the middle of the next decade.